 Scholarly networking sites such as ResearchGate and social media platforms can be a useful way to learn about other authors' experiences with a publisher and its quality.
 Consider contacting authors or editors directly as well.

-While exclusion from any of these services does not necessarily mean that a journal or publisher is not reputable, authors may consider:
+Exclusion from the services below does not necessarily mean that a journal or publisher is not reputable.
+Journals that recently began publishing might not yet be included in some resources.
+Nevertheless, authors should consider:

-- Is the journal indexed in PubMed (see NLM Catalog), Embase, Web of Science, Scopus, or other trusted literature indexes in your field?
-Google Scholar does not vet journals for quality, so finding results here does not guarantee a journal's trustworthiness.
+- Is the journal indexed in MEDLINE (a subset of PubMed), Embase, Web of Science, Scopus, or other trusted literature indexes in your field?
+Google Scholar and Dimensions Analytics do not vet journals for quality, so finding results there does not guarantee a journal's trustworthiness.

-- If the journal is fully open access, verify that it is included in the Directory of Open Access Journals (DOAJ).
-DOAJ is a reputable community-funded resource that vets open access journals.
-Journals must have been publishing for at least two years to be included.
+- If the journal is fully open access (open access is not optional), verify that it is included in the Directory of Open Access Journals (DOAJ).
+DOAJ is a reputable community-funded resource that vets fully open access (OA) journals.
+Journals where OA is optional are not included.
+Journals must have been publishing for at least one year or have at least 10 OA research articles to be included.

 - If the journal is not indexed, search the publisher name.
-Publishers with many open access journals that have no entries in DOAJ may indicate the publisher is not trustworthy.
+Publishers with many OA journals but no entries in DOAJ may indicate the publisher is not trustworthy.

-- See additional regional open access industry initiatives at Think.
+- See additional regional OA industry initiatives at Think.
 Check.
 Submit.

 Beware of unrecognized ranking systems, often designed to mimic established metrics.